BenNormann/if-predictor-CodeT5/README.md

 # get from _____
 ```

+### Data Download
+The dataset files are too large to be included in this repository.
+Please download them separately:

+1. Download the `datarawif.zip` or `datarawif.7z` file from [https://drive.google.com/drive/folders/1_4ouIZYNFAlSmozBxOlgoqmPOW4sX5Qk?usp=sharing](#)
+2. Place the file in the project data/raw directory

-The dataset should be extracted as `data/raw/datarawif.jsonl`.
+3. Extract the dataset should and name as `data/raw/datarawif.jsonl`.

 ## 3. Running Options